-Indeed, I have not had a pay raise for the past five years, however, by law, our legislators have benefited from a guaranteed pay raise each year.
-Each year, according to a recent PA House of Representatives Appropriations budget briefing, $65-plus million is funneled back into our local economy by disbursements to retired Pennsylvania state employees.
+Each year, according to a recent PA House of Representatives appropriations budget briefing, $65-plus million is funneled back into our local economy by disbursements to retired Pennsylvania state employees.

-This is money, which to a large part, state employees have earned and then sent directly back to the state for safekeeping.
-Is it the state employee's fault the state legislators have not done a responsible job in making sure the fund is secure?
+This is money that, to a large part, state employees have earned and then sent directly back to the state for safekeeping.
+Is it the state employees' fault the state legislators have not done a responsible job in making sure the fund is secure?
 Are we to suffer because shortsighted legislators in past years have failed in doing one of their only jobs in making sure the state pays its bills, instead of just postponing the payment of its bills to the next state budget?
 (Sounds very much like Washington, does it not ?)

 Eric D. Ulsh,